SoftwareONE-SAP/live-sql/README.md

 binlog_format    = row
 ```

-and restart your MySQL Server.
+and then restart your MySQL Server.

-Secondly you need a user account with replciation provileges, we suggest you create a new MySQL user that has access to the tables you will be monitoring.
+- **2.** Create a new MySQL user.
+- **3.** Give the new account access to the databases you wish to log.

-You can then grant replication privs to that account like so:
+- **4.** Grant replication privileges to the new user like so:
 ```sql
 GRANT REPLICATION SLAVE, REPLICATION CLIENT ON *.* TO 'replclient'@'localhost'
 ```

-## Requirements
-- Node.js v0.10+

 ## Example